Mascouche line: Locomotives

-On May 14, 2007, the former Agence métropolitaine de transport (AMT) and New Jersey Transit issued a joint call for tenders to purchase dual-powered locomotives.
-Until May 2020, locomotives on the Mascouche line switched to electric power at Mont-Royal (this was originally planned for Ahuntsic) to enter Mount Royal Tunnel to Central Station.
-This international project was the first of its kind in North America.
-Twenty locomotives of type ALP-45DP were delivered to the AMT from Bombardier Transportation.
-They now haul the RTM's 3000-series Bombardier MultiLevel coaches, in groups of 5 or 6 cars.
+On May 14, 2007, the former Agence métropolitaine de transport (AMT) and New Jersey Transit issued a joint call for tenders to purchase dual-powered locomotives, a first of its kind in North America.
+Twenty ALP-45DP locomotives were delivered to the AMT from Bombardier Transportation to allow for dual-mode operations on the line.
+Until May 2020, locomotives on the Mascouche line switched from diesel to electric power, and vice versa, at Mont-Royal station (originally, this was planned to be at Ahuntsic station).
+This allowed trains to enter Mount Royal Tunnel to Central Station in electric mode.